 Do you have a typical day, or a typical week?
 What range of things do you cover?

 First thing I check my emails which can come in from many sources.
 These might include members of staff asking for some advice, guidance and support.
 Or they might be coming from external organisations that I contribute to, for example a public sector network for Equality Managers that I attend which involves other agencies such as the Police , Local authorities, Housing, … Read more

 Richard Grant is a Probation Officer in Northampton and talks about his career, his job and how someone believed in him as a teenager.

 When Probation Officer Richard Grant was studying for his A’ Levels, he never realised the long lasting impact his tutor would have on him.
 It was Miss Ranson who unexpectedly knocked on his door one Christmas Eve to make sure Richard was working hard to hand in his assignment on time at the start of the next term.
-She had recognised his potential arguably more than Richard himself, and she wanted him … Read more
+She had recognised his potential arguably more than Richard himself, and she wanted him to go to University.… Read more

 We are proud of our first 100 days in BeNCH CRC and we’ve got off to a good start.
 It has been a busy time for everyone in making adjustments, getting used to new ways of working and establishing ourselves as a new organisation with a clear job to do.

 There are numerous achievements throughout BeNCH CRC which are not listed here but have taken place in local teams.
 These are just some of the things we have accomplished in our first 100 days: